AlexYu979986510/RAG-AI-chat-model-for-document/README.md

    ```python
    python query_and_respond.py
    ```

+## Citation
+This project was inspired by and references concepts from the following resource:
+- RAG + Langchain Python Project: Easy AI/Chat For Your Docs.
+Available on [YouTube](https://www.youtube.com/watch?v=tcqEUSNCn8I&list=PL0uMVtdM0ZG9lzI_Fx613-l3CAysEsx4B&index=3).

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.